WojciechLisCode/candles-agora-backend/README.md

 3. ### Translation of users input(relations and descriptions):

 <p>Text coming from users' input should be also translated to the selected language.
 This will be <i>probably</i> implemented by use of <b>Google cloud translation service</b>.
 Some extra research needs to be done.</p>

+4. ### Password remainder:

+<p>In case of forgotten password or mistake during sign up.
+The user should be able to receive his password via e-mail.</p>

+5. ### Expansions to other candles brands:

+<p>Website is currently limited to only one brand of candles.
+This is an obvious limitation that needs to be dealt with when other improvements will be implemented.